open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-in-finance.md

 ## Challenges with Blockchain Investments

 - **Regulatory Uncertainty**: Ongoing regulatory challenges can deter investments due to ambiguous legal frameworks across jurisdictions.
+For more insights, see [blockchain regulation](https://www.license-token.com/wiki/blockchain-regulation).

 - **Technological Integration**: The need to harmonize blockchain with existing financial systems introduces complexities and costs.